a-fotherby/Omphalos/README.md

 - **Returned no output** — no `run<N>/input_file<N>_complete.pkl` to read, so the worker died before it could record anything.
-- **Failed during the run** — the run came back carrying a non-zero `error_code`: `1` is a timeout, and higher values are the error patterns in `omphalos/run.py` (`CT_ERROR_PATTERNS`) matched in CrunchTope's output, such as a convergence failure or a missing input file.
+- **Failed during the run** — the run came back carrying a non-zero `error_code`: `1` is a timeout, higher values are the error patterns in `omphalos/run.py` (`CT_ERROR_PATTERNS`) matched in CrunchTope's output, such as a convergence failure or a missing input file, and `-1` means CrunchTope exited cleanly without writing any tecplot output.
+That last one catches the many fatal paths that print a message and simply stop: an exit is indistinguishable from a clean finish, so such runs used to be recorded as successes.
+Decks that legitimately write no snapshots — `speciate_only`, or no `spatial_profile` — are exempt.

 Neither kind contributes data, so both are left out of `results.nc`.
 If no run returns usable output, no results file is written at all and `rhea` exits non-zero: